Palmer premieres on Apple TV + on 29th January 2021

-Once upon a time, the weekly cinema listings at any multiplex were full of diversity.
-The blockbusters and big-ticket films of the week, cushioned on either side by small but perfectly formed dramas; most of which centred on small-town life, social issues and family.
-Each one designed to challenge, while at the same time leaving the audience in good spirits as they walked from the darkness.
-Many of these films became classics in their own right, from Radio Flyer to A River Runs Through It.
-But over time the space offered in cinema schedules disappeared; our obsession with blockbusters leading to multiple showings of the same film.
-The small social drama slowly and unfairly relegated to the shadows.
+Once upon a time, the weekly cinema listings were full of diversity at any multiplex.
+Here the big-ticket films of the week were cushioned on either side by small but perfectly formed dramas, many centred on small-town life, social issues and family.
+Each one of these movies was designed to challenge while leaving the audience in good spirits as they walked from the darkness.
+Of course, many of these films became classics in their own right, from Radio Flyer to A River Runs Through It, but the space offered to these films in cinema schedules disappeared over time.
+An obsession with blockbusters has led to multiple showings of the same movie, the small social drama slowly and unfairly relegated to the shadows.

-While you are here why not explore our LGBTQ Film and TV Page
+While you are here, why not explore our LGBTQ Film and TV Page

 You may also like Rialto, Cicada and Home